 As a long-standing advocate for energy efficiency, Shaheen created programs while Governor that saved New Hampshire families and businesses over $1 billion through energy efficiency.
 In the Senate, Shaheen introduced bipartisan legislation that would create a national energy efficiency strategy to foster job creation, save businesses and consumers money and reduce pollution.
 She was successful in passing several provisions of her energy efficiency plan that will help businesses create jobs and consumers reduce energy costs.
 According to a study by the American Council for an Energy-Efficient Economy (ACEEE) Shaheen-Portman is estimated to create more than 190,000 jobs, save consumers $16.2 billion a year, and cut CO2 emissions and other air pollutants by the equivalent of taking 22 million cars off the road - all by 2030.

-As the former chair of the Foreign Relations Subcommittee on European Affairs, Senator Shaheen was an outspoken proponent of the New Strategic Arms Reduction Treaty (New START).
-She helped to secure its ratification, enabling the U.S. to resume critical inspections of Russia’s nuclear arsenal.
+As Ranking Member and the former chair of the Foreign Relations Subcommittee on European Affairs, Senator Shaheen was an outspoken proponent of the New Strategic Arms Reduction Treaty (New START).
+She helped to secure its ratification, enabling the U.S. to resume critical inspections of Russia's nuclear arsenal.

-Shaheen also serves on the Senate Appropriations Committee, where she chairs the Subcommittee on the Legislative Branch.
+Shaheen also serves on the Senate Appropriations Committee, where she is the Ranking Member of the Subcommittee on Commerce, Justice, Science and Related Agencies.
 After balancing a budget as a mother, small business owner, and governor, Senator Shaheen understands that every dollar we spend must deliver results.
 She is committed to fiscal responsibility and knows that public officials have a fundamental duty to make sure taxpayer money is used effectively and efficiently.

 Shaheen served as Governor of New Hampshire from 1997 to 2003.
 During her time in the statehouse, she helped create nearly 67,000 new jobs while keeping New Hampshire's tax burden the lowest in the country.
 (Learn more about Jeanne Shaheen's three terms as Governor.)